 Using electronic systems, car manufacturers are able to significantly reduce the threat posed by duplicate keys and lockpicking.

-First invented in the 1990s, transponder keys have tiny chips built into the key fob that transmits a unique radio signal to the car’s engine control unit when inserted.
+First invented in the 1990s, transponder keys have tiny chips built into the key fob that transmits a unique radio signal to the car’s engine control unit

 If this signal matches what’s programmed into the car’s internal computer, you’re in.
 If not, you aren’t getting anywhere!